-The noise was consistent enough to be measurable at monitoring location R32.
-At this location the noise from MCC was from a combination of mine hum with occasional engine revs.
+Table 2 also shows that the noise was consistent enough to be measurable at all monitoring locations.
+At all locations other than R17, the noise from MCC was from a combination of mine hum with occasional engine revs.
+At location R17 the noise from MCC was a combination of mine hum with occasional engine revs, and dozer tracks.